Peachtree Corners, Georgia: Education

+Other area county public schools include Gwinnett School of Mathematics, Science, and Technology, North Metro Academy of Performing Arts, and McClure Health Science High School.

 Wesleyan School (K-12th grade) and Cornerstone Christian Academy (K-8th grade) are private schools located in Peachtree Corners.

-A charter school, the International Charter Academy of Georgia (ジョージア・チャーター学院 Jōjia Chātā Gakuin) opened in 2018 for K-5th grade.
-The new charter school has a bilingual English and Japanese education program.
-In 2021 it had 165 students, some of whom attend the school in order to learn Japanese and others being Japanese children temporarily living in the United States.
-Parents are allowed to attend events held by the Japan-America Society of Georgia (ジョージア日米協会 Jōjia Nichibei Kyōkai).
+A charter school, the International Charter Academy of Georgia that has a bilingual English and Japanese education program opened in 2018 for K-5th grade.

 Nearby is another charter school, the New Life Academy of Excellence (K-8th grade) that has a bilingual English and Chinese education program.

 The Gwinnett County Public Library system operates the Peachtree Corners branch in Peachtree Corners.

 Media

-As part of the Metro Atlanta area, the city's primary network-affiliated television stations are WXIA-TV (NBC), WANF (CBS), WSB-TV (ABC), and WAGA-TV (Fox).
+As part of the Metro Atlanta area, the city's primary network-affiliated television stations are WXIA-TV (NBC), WANF (independent), WUPA-TV (CBS), WSB-TV (ABC), and WAGA-TV (Fox).
 There are seven additional local stations that are accessible over the air without the need of cable, etc. access.
 The city also is served by WGTV and WABE-TV, which are PBS member stations, with WGTV being the flagship station of the statewide Georgia Public Television network.
 Several TV services provide Peachtree Corners with cable, DSL, fiber and satellite TV broadcasts and Internet including AT&T U-verse/DIRECTV, Charter/Spectrum, Comcast/Xfinity, and DISH Network.

 Additionally, there are approximately 23 business Internet providers for Peachtree Corners.

 The city is served by approximately 50 radio stations and by two daily newspapers, the Atlanta Journal-Constitution and the Gwinnett Daily Post, with the Daily Post being Gwinnett County's legal organ.

 Peachtree Corners has a website that supplies information about the city and where residents can subscribe to emails that regularly supply information to them.
 The city publishes a bimonthly feature magazine, Peachtree Corners Magazine, available in print and online, that informs readers about new city events and discusses topics related to the city.
 It is mailed to residents for free, and is also distributed to multiple points around the city.
 The city also publishes the Peachtree Corners Business Newsletter, a monthly business newsletter to promote 2-way communication between the city and its business community.

 The former site of BJ's Wholesale Club was used as the set of the 2012 movie The Watch starring Ben Stiller, Vince Vaughn, and Jonah Hill.
 A home on Fitzpatrick Way in Peachtree Corners was used as a filming location for the 2015 movie Barely Lethal starring Sophie Turner, Jessica Alba, and Samuel L. Jackson.
 The film used Simpsonwood Park as the staging area.
 In 2021, Jones Bridge Park and the area of Peachtree Industrial Blvd. and Holcomb Bridge Rd. in Peachtree Corners were the sites of the filming of season 4 of the Netflix production of Ozark starring Jason Bateman, Laura Linney, Julia Garner, Jordana Spiro, Jason Butler Harner, Esai Morales, Peter Mullan, Janet McTeer, and others.